henzk/django-productline/docs/fdocs.rst

-Since this feature refines INSTALLED_APPS and MIDDLEWARE_CLASSES, the composition order needs to be chosen carefully as the web application`s behaviour is dependent on the order of their entries.
+Since this feature refines INSTALLED_APPS and MIDDLEWARE_CLASSES, the composition order needs to be chosen carefully as the web application's behaviour is dependent on the order of their entries.

 Registering urlpatterns